 The policy should particularly describe how services source the appropriate level of professional conservation advice and support.
-It should describe the storage facilities and how the service will ensure the appropriate quality of storage, with reference to BS4971 and EN16893 (incorporating PD5454 if appropriate).
+It should describe the storage facilities and how the service will ensure the appropriate quality of storage, with reference to BS4971 and EN16893 (incorporating PD5454 if appropriate to the date of construction).